 There will be portions of your answer you can repurpose from school to school, but the more you can tailor your answers to each school, the better.
 Do your research so that you have a good idea of what each school is looking for.
 What do they value?
 What area of focus does the school specialize in?
 What’s the overall teaching style and vibe of the program?

 Do some digging.
 What sets the school apart from the other programs you’ve researched?
 Is there a physician at the school you’re particularly excited to work with?
-Is there an extracurricular they offer that you were once actively involved in?
+Is there an extracurricular activity they offer that you were once actively involved in?
 How do your past experiences embody the school’s values?

-Leave no stone unturned in your research, especially for your top choice schools.
+Leave no stone unturned in your research, especially for your top-choice schools.
 Be specific and authentic with your responses, catering your answers to what you’ve learned about each school.

 5 | Emphasize What Makes You Unique